Inverse optimal control for angle stabilization in converters-based generation: Conclusion

 \section{Conclusion}

-In this work, we proposed novel insights into the design of the angular droop control, that accounts for phase angle stability with zero frequency error.
-The angular droop control is distributed and thus showcases the utility of inverse optimal control theory in networked settings, and is numerically tested on power system simulations.
+In this work, we proposed novel insights into the { design} of the angular droop control, that { establishes its optimality, while accounting} for phase angle stability with zero stationary frequency error.
+The angular droop control is distributed and showcases the utility of inverse optimal control theory in networked settings, and is numerically tested on power system simulations.
 It is of our future interest to study the stability of the angular droop control, while including internal DC/AC converter dynamics.